pixie-io/docs.px.dev/content/en/01-about-pixie/01-what-is-pixie.md

     - /about-pixie/how-pixie-works
 ---

 Pixie is an open source observability tool for Kubernetes applications.
-Pixie uses eBPF to automatically capture its telemetry data without the need for manual instrumentation.

-Using Pixie, developers can view the high-level state of their cluster (service maps, cluster resources, application traffic) and also drill-down into more detailed views (pod state, flame graphs, individual application requests).
+Pixie uses eBPF to automatically capture telemetry data without the need for manual instrumentation.
+Developers can use Pixie to view the high-level state of their cluster (service maps, cluster resources, application traffic) and also drill-down into more detailed views (pod state, flame graphs, individual full body application requests).

-Pixie was contributed by New Relic to the CNCF as a sandbox project in June 2021.
+Pixie was contributed by [New Relic, Inc.](https://newrelic.com/) to the [Cloud Native Computing Foundation](https://www.cncf.io/) as a sandbox project in June 2021.

 ## Features

+Pixie's main features are:

-* **Auto-telemetry**: Using [eBPF](http://www.brendangregg.com/ebpf.html), Pixie automatically collects telemetry data such as full-body requests, resource metrics, and network statistics.
+* **Auto-telemetry**: Using [eBPF](http://www.brendangregg.com/ebpf.html), Pixie automatically collects telemetry data such as full-body requests, resource and network metrics, and application profiles.
+The full list of supported datasources can be found [here](/about-pixie/data-sources).

-* **In-cluster edge compute**: Pixie runs directly on the Kubernetes cluster and stores all telemetry data locally.
+* **In-cluster edge compute**: Pixie stores the data it collects in-memory on the nodes in your cluster; no data is sent to a centralized backend cloud provider outside of the cluster.
 Pixie uses less than 5% of cluster CPU, and in most cases less than 2%.
+Additional information can be found in the [FAQ](/about-pixie/faq#where-does-pixie-store-its-data).

+collects in-memory on the nodes in your cluster

-* **Scriptability**: [PxL](/reference/pxl/), Pixie’s flexible, Pythonic query language, can be used across Pixie’s UI, CLI, and client APIs.
+* **Scriptability**: [PxL](/reference/pxl/), Pixie’s flexible Pythonic query language, can be used across Pixie’s UI, CLI, and client APIs.
+Pixie provides many [community scripts](https://github.com/pixie-labs/pixie/tree/main/src/pxl_scripts) that enable developers  to use Pixie for a broad set of use cases out of the box.
+Check out the [tutorials](/tutorials/pixie-101) to see how to use Pixie for network monitoring, infrastructure health, service performance, database query profiling, request tracing and continuous application profiling.

-## Data Sources

-When Pixie is deployed on a Kubernetes cluster, it uses eBPF to automatically collect a rich set of data sources.
-These include full-body requests traces, resource and network metrics, and application profiles.

-A full list of Pixie's supported datasources can be found [here](/about-pixie/data-sources).

-## System Architecture
+## Architecture

+This diagram illustrates the architecture of Pixie and its ecosystem:

 ::: div image-xl
 <svg title='Platform Architecture' src='product-arch.svg' />
 :::

+The Pixie platform consists of multiple components:

 * **Pixie Edge Module (PEM)**: Pixie's agent, installed per node.
 PEMs use eBPF to collect data, which is stored locally on the node.